radicle-dev/radicle-upstream/DEVELOPMENT.md

 Here's a list of all scripts that are intended for developer use:

-    yarn start                  # Start Upstream with hot-UI-code-reload yarn start:dev              # Start Upstream with hot-UI-code-reload and
+    yarn start                  # Start Upstream with hot-UI-code-reload
-                                # run proxy compiled with debug information
-    yarn start:test             # Start Upstream with hot-ui-code-reload and
-                                # run proxy in test mode with test fixtures

     yarn test                   # Run all UI tests yarn test:integration       # Run only Cypress integration tests